wix-incubator/fed-entry-level-exam/README.md

 ## General notes
 - Test your work well.
 Think of edge cases.
 Think of how users will use it, and make sure your work is of high quality
-- If you have any questions regarding the task itself or it's environment, feel free to ask in the exam's e-mail.
-For general coding / technology questions, please consult stack overflow, forums and other sources of your choice
+- If you have any questions regarding the task itself or its environment, feel free to ask in the exam's e-mail.
+For general coding / technology questions, please consult stack overflow, forums and other sources of your choice.

 ## Submitting